thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_HTTP_Server.desc.md

 ![](https://i.imgur.com/CbkIni2.png)

-A Node.js HTTP `server` is created with one request handler to process each HTTP request that arrives.
-As it stands, your HTTP `server` handles every HTTP request the same way, regardless of the request's method and path.
+As you can see, a Node.js HTTP server is created with one callback.
+For each HTTP request that arrives, the callback is invoked with two arguments—`req` and `res`.
+The incoming HTTP request object is passed into the callback's first `req` argument.
+And an empty outgoing HTTP response object is passed into the callback's second `res` argument.
+The goal of the callback is to correctly build out the `res` object using the information in `req` object.

-Your HTTP server would become more useful if we could return a response that would correspond to a particular request.
-We would benefit, in other words, from defining routes that handle specific requests.
-A route is composed of many things, such as an HTTP verb (e.g., `GET`), and an optional path (`/faq`).
+Right now, your HTTP `server` handles every HTTP request the same way, regardless of the request's method or path.
+It would be much more useful if your HTTP server could respond differently to different HTTP requests.

-The infrastructure of the Internet handles the routing of our request from our browser to our server.
-However, we still need to handle how a request is routed relative to a URL's path and query string.
-To help us access this information, we can require one of Node's core modules named [`url`](https://nodejs.org/api/url.html) API.
+Let's fix that by refactoring the `server.js` file with the following code.

 ```javascript
 'use strict';